Philcoin (PHL) Price Tops $0.0039 on Top Exchanges

-Philcoin (PHL) traded flat against the U.S. dollar during the 24-hour period ending at 20:00 PM ET on September 11th.
-During the last week, Philcoin has traded up 44.2% against the U.S. dollar.
-One Philcoin token can now be bought for $0.0039 or 0.00000007 BTC on major exchanges.
-Philcoin has a market cap of $244.61 million and $168.47 worth of Philcoin was traded on exchanges in the last 24 hours.
+Philcoin (PHL) traded flat against the dollar during the twenty-four hour period ending at 19:00 PM ET on September 13th.
+One Philcoin token can currently be bought for $0.0039 or 0.00000007 BTC on exchanges.
+Philcoin has a market capitalization of $244.61 million and $168.47 worth of Philcoin was traded on exchanges in the last 24 hours.
+Over the last week, Philcoin has traded up 44.2% against the dollar.

 - CareCoin (CARES) traded 2.2% lower against the dollar and now trades at $0.0809 or 0.00000297 BTC.